nocalhost/nocalhost/README.md

 # Nocalhost

-Nocalhost Is Cloud Native Development Environment.
+Nocalhost is cloud native development environment.
 Check [https://nocalhost.dev](https://nocalhost.dev) for more details.

 The term "Nocalhost" originates from No localhost.